shreddykr/skr-chopshop/README.md

 ❓ **Why You Should Use This**

-   Immersive Roleplay: Enhance the gameplay experience with realistic vehicle selling and retrieval mechanics.
+   Immersive Roleplay: Enhance the gameplay experience with realistic gun fights and robberys.

-   Seamless Integration: Works flawlessly with QBCore and popular tools like ox_target and ox_inventory.
+   Seamless Integration: Works flawlessly with QBCore and popular tools like ox_target.

-   Engaging Gameplay: Missions and randomized payouts keep players entertained and motivated.
+   Engaging Gameplay: Mission variety keeps players entertained and motivated.

    Server Optimization: Automatically removes vehicles after transactions or deliveries, maintaining a clean and clutter-free game world.

 ----------------------------------------------------------------------------------------------------------------------------------

-📂 **Recent Updates (v1.0.3 → v1.0.4)**
+📂 **Recent Updates (v1.0.5 → v1.0.6)**

-   -Added activemissions sequence for players to be able to do this simultaneously

-   -Added multiple support for fueling scripts when the vehicle spawns
+   - Removed ability to sell random cars
+   - Added Advanced Missions with ability to add more in the config
+   - 5 Handcrafted Missions
+   - Optimized client and server script
+   - Updated overlay text

-   -Added support for qb-target
+   - Added support for sd_police for full immersion

-   -Added config for sell prices

-   -Interaction distance & Delivery radius config

-   -Mission Timeout/Wait period for next mission/wait to sell time config

-   -Fixed vehicle spawn heading

-   -Cannot sell vehicles while currently in a mission can only end mission

-   -Added delivery system to track progress of the mission

-   -Mission overlap prevention

-   -Mission start and end logic based on player

-   -Vehicle Verification

-   -Added debugging/monitoring
+   - Added ability to set configure NPCs for missions
+   - Added version checking in server lua
+   - QB Menu to select different missions

    -Combined client script into one